Health Insurance Portability and Accountability Act (HIPAA)

 Virtually all health plans will have to adopt these standards, even if a transaction is on paper or sent by phone or fax.
 Providers using nonelectronic transactions are not required to adopt the standards; although if they don't, they will have to contract with a clearinghouse to provide translation services.

 Health organizations also must adopt standard code sets to be used in all health transactions.
-For example, coding systems that describe diseases, injuries and other health problems—as well as their causes, symptoms and actions taken must become uniform.
+For example, coding systems that describe diseases, injuries and other health problems—as well as their causes, symptoms and actions taken—must become uniform.
 All parties to any transaction will have to use and accept the same coding.
 Again, in the long run, this is intended to reduce mistakes, duplication of effort and costs.
-Fortunately, the code sets proposed as HIPAA standards are already used by many health plans, clearinghouses and providers, which should ease the transition.
+Fortunately, the code sets proposed as HIPAA standards are already used by many health plans, clearinghouses and providers.

 The current system allows us to have multiple ID numbers when dealing with each other, which HIPAA sees as confusing, conducive to error and costly.
 It is expected that standard identifiers will reduce these problems.